 If you or your partner are receiving Income Support, income-based Jobseekers Allowance or Child Tax Credit of more than the family element you may be entitled to a Sure Start Maternity Grant of £500 for your first child or first multiple birth(or if there are no other children aged under 16 in your family).
 Claim on form SF100 (Sure Start), available from Jobcentre Plus offices, from 11 weeks before the baby is due until 3 months after the birth.

-See Money for Parents and Babies for more information on benefits.
-Most of these benefits will be replaced with Universal Credit from October 2013.
+See Money for parents and babies for more information on benefits.
+Most of these benefits will gradually be replaced with Universal Credit.

 Advice on maternity rights and benefits